MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Field               | Value | Description
 --------------------|-------|--------------------
 `start_offset`      | `int` | Read partitions from the specified offset.
 You cannot update the offsets once a source has been created; you will need to recreate the source.
-Offset values must be zero or positive integers, and the source must use either `ENVELOPE NONE` or `ENVELOPE DEBEZIUM UPSERT`.
+Offset values must be zero or positive integers, and the source must use either `ENVELOPE NONE` or `(DEBEZIUM) UPSERT`.
 `kafka_time_offset` | `int` | Use the specified value to set `start_offset` based on the Kafka timestamp.
 Negative values will be interpreted as relative to the current system time in milliseconds (e.g. `-1000` means 1000 ms ago).
 The offset for each partition will be the earliest offset whose timestamp is greater than or equal to the given timestamp in the corresponding partition.
 If no such offset exists for a partition, the partition's end offset will be used. **This option is not currently supported for [Redpanda](/third-party/redpanda).**